 Danielle Lupton's research investigates the impact of individual leaders on international security and foreign policy.
 She is the author of Reputation for Resolve: How Leaders Signal Determination in International Politics (Cornell University Press, 2020).
-Her research is also published in or forthcoming at Political Analysis, International Interactions, Political Research Quarterly, the Journal of Global Security Studies, and Ethics & International Affairs.
+Her research is also published in Political Analysis, International Interactions, Political Research Quarterly, the Journal of Global Security Studies, and Ethics & International Affairs.

 Learn more about her research and teaching at: www.daniellelupton.com

 Ph.D., Duke University, 2014

 B.A., Furman University, 2008 (summa cum laude)

 Danielle L. Lupton.
 2020.
 Reputation for Resolve: How Leaders Signal Determination in International Politics.
 Ithaca: Cornell University Press, Cornell Studies in Security Affairs.

 Danielle L. Lupton.
 2020.
 "The Reputational Costs and Ethical Implications of Coercive Limited Air Strikes: The Fallacy of the Middle Ground Approach," Ethics & International Affairs 34(2): 217-228.